VFM-UDA++: Improving Network Architectures and Data Strategies for Unsupervised Domain Adaptive Semantic Segmentation: Methodology

 \subsection{VFM-UDA++}

-The VFM-UDA++ architecture, shown in ~\cref{fig:main_arch}, combines a ViT-based encoder pretrained with DINOv2, extended with a ViT-Adapter to output multi-scale feature maps, and paired with our custom BasicPyramid decoder.
-VFM-UDA++'s training strategy builds on top of VFM-UDA~\cite{englert2024exploring}, extending it with AM-Radio loss ~\cite{ranzinger2024amradio}.
+As shown in \cref{fig:main_arch}, VFM-UDA++ combines a ViT-based encoder pretrained with DINOv2, a ViT-Adapter to produce multi-scale features, and our custom BasicPyramid decoder.
+Its training strategy extends VFM-UDA by introducing a feature distance loss tailored for ViT-based VFMs.